About this day

 Colin received his maths doctorate in 1990 from Cambridge University.
 While at Cambridge he also learned how to fire-breathe, unicycle, juggle and ballroom dance.

 ExoMars – Engineering for the Red Planet Abigail Hutty, Lead Structures Engineer, ExoMars Rover Project

-ExoMars is Europe’s first Rover mission to Mars – a mission to answer one of mankind’s big questions: are we alone in the Universe?
-Abbie, the lead Spacecraft Structures Engineer, will discuss the mission’s aims and objectives, what some of the major challenges and design drivers of a mission to Mars are, and how we are using mathematics to meet those challenges.
+ExoMars is Europe’s first Rover mission to Mars – a mission to discover whether we are alone in the Universe.
+Abbie will discuss the mission’s aims and objectives and how we are using mathematics to meet the challenges involved.

 About Abigail Hutty

 Abbie works on the ExoMars Rover Mission, Europe’s first rover mission to Mars.
 In 2013 she was awarded the title of IET Young Woman Engineer of the Year.

 Lateral thinking in mathematics Paul Sloane, Destination Innovation